David Alan Harvey's photo novella captures the vibrancy and cultural energy of Rio de Janeiro

 - David Alan Harvey

-Harvey went on to shoot over forty essays for National Geographic magazine.
-He has covered stories around the world, including projects on French teenagers, the Berlin Wall, Maya culture, Vietnam, Native Americans, Mexico and Naples, and a recent feature on Nairobi.
+David Alan Harvey’s photography combines a direct documentary style and emotional mood with his own powerful, personal vision.
+He has shot more than 40 assignments for National Geographic and has covered stories around the world, including projects on French teenagers, the Berlin Wall, Maya culture, Vietnam, Native Americans, Mexico, Naples and Nairobi.

 Harvey is founder and editor of the award-winning Burn magazine, featuring iconic and emerging photographers in print and online.

-Harvey joined Magnum as a nominee in 1993 and became a full member in 1997.
-He lives in NC and NYC.
+He joined Magnum Photos in 1993 and became a full member in 1997.